 Follow the man-made channels that lead to the Gulf of Mexico.
 It’s where the locals like to hang out, soak up the sun, and swim in the warm shallow waters, watching the many dolphins and other wildlife in the area.
 The shallow coast offers some of the best inshore fishing to include Snook, Redfish, Trout and “World Record” Tarpon in the late springtime.
 A short boat run into the Gulf of Mexico provides excellent grouper fishing, as well as offshore scalloping.
-Kayak, canoe, and paddle board right from your backyard, then enjoy some of Hernando County’s favourite local restaurants.
+Kayak, canoe, and paddle board right from your backyard, then enjoy some of Hernando County’s favorite local restaurants.
 Offering a variety of dining experiences, some restaurants will even cook your catch of the day from your boat trip!
 The Nature Preserve and man-made lakes across from Hernando Beach offer serene hiking trails for bird watching, and bike riding paths for the outdoor or exercise enthusiast.
 A quick 5-minute drive north takes you to the 135-acre Linda Peterson Park (formally known as Hernando Beach Park) and Jenkins Creek.
-Both public parks are host to outdoor favourites that include fishing piers, picnic areas, manatee watch zones, and a 40-foot observation tower.
+Both public parks are host to outdoor favorites that include fishing piers, picnic areas, manatee watch zones, and a 40-foot observation tower.
 There are plenty of areas available for shoreline fishing and photographing the eagles and ospreys that call “Florida’s Adventure Coast” their home.

 To learn more about the desirable waterfront communities in Hernando and Pasco County, call the Oakland Team:

 Sharie L. Oakland, PA – REALTOR® – (352) 584-5026